 Dr Wayne Atkinson is an elder of the Yorta Yorta and Dja Dja Wurrung Indigenous Nations of the Murray-Goulburn and Central Victoria region, Australia-see-Biography.
-For most of his life he has worked extensively in Indigenous Affairs, specialising in research, writing, teaching Indigenous studies, and in land and heritage reform.
+For most of his life Wayne has worked in Indigenous Affairs, specialising in research, writing, teaching Indigenous studies, and in land and heritage reform.
 For the past three decades Wayne has worked on Yorta Yorta land and heritage matters and was a principle claimant in the Yorta Yorta Native Title Claim (1994-2002).
-He was responsible for researching and preparing the previous claim of 1984, which formed the basis of the Yorta Yorta v State of Victoria and Ors (1994-2002).
+He was responsible for researching and preparing the previous claim for the Barmah Forest in 1984.
+This claim was made before the Mabo decision, 1992 and was used to form the basis of the Yorta Yorta v State of Victoria and Ors (1994-2002).

-The Yorta Yorta case was dismissed on appeal to the High Court in December 2002, but the Yorta Yorta bounced back and negotiated land justice and land management agreements with the State, as the Traditional Owners of their ancestral lands and waters.
-This was successfully achieved in 2008-9, through the political campaign for National Parks and Joint Management Agreements of the Barmah-Millewa Forest Wetlands which is the heartland of their traditional territories.
-This remarkable story will be a key feature of this site-see Yorta Yorta Struggle for Land Justice.
+The Yorta Yorta Native Title Case YYNTC, was dismissed on appeal to the High Court in December 2002, dealing a bitter blow to the Yorta Yorta land justice struggle, 1860-2017.
+Being such resilient fighters for justice the Yorta Yorta bounced back on the political front and negotiated land justice and land management agreements with the Victorian State Government.
+They reasserted their inherent rights as the Traditional Owners of their ancestral lands and waters and were successful in achieving some justice in 2008-9.
+This was achieved, through the effective political campaign for National Parks and Joint Management Agreements of the Barmah-Millewa Forest Wetlands, the heartland of Yorta Yorta traditional territories.
+This remarkable story is a key feature of this site and is used as an important resource for the teaching of Indigenous Studies and other cultural awareness education -see Yorta Yorta Struggle for Land Justice.

 Teaching Oncountry Group: Academy of Sport Health & Education, Shepparton, 2011

-Wayne completed his academic studies with LaTrobe University and was selected as Indigenous scholar of the year in 1996.
-His studies are in the disciplines of Archaeology, History, Politics and Legal Studies, which he used to complete a PhD on the Yorta Yorta Struggle for Land Justice in 2000.
+Dr Atkinson completed his academic studies with LaTrobe University and was selected as Indigenous scholar of the year in 1996.
+His studies in the disciplines of Archaeology, History, Politics, Legal Studies, and Human Rights, were used to complete a PhD on the Yorta Yorta Struggle for Land Justice in 2000.
 The thesis analyses the extent to which the Yorta Yorta have gained land justice on the basis of their inherent rights.
-In the words of his great Uncle William Cooper, a National and International campaigner for Indigenous justice, the thesis argues that ‘Not One Iota’ has been delivered to his people.
+In the words of his great Uncle William Cooper, a National and International campaigner for Indigenous justice, the thesis argues that ‘Not One Iota’ has been delivered to his people at this point of the ongoing struggle.
 Whether the creation of National Parks, Joint Management and the option of a hand back leaseback agreement, delivers the land justice that the Yorta Yorta have waited patiently for, is now back on the front of the political agenda.
+The Yorta Yorta Traditional Owner Joint Management Body YYTOJMB has been established which has a majority of Yorta Yorta representatives chosen to represent Yorta Yorta interests in the Management Plan for the future management and care of the National Parks.

 Indigenous Studies Courses being taught at University of Melbourne

 Dr Atkinson was recently recognised as a Senior Fellow at the University of Melbourne.
-He continues to teach Indigenous Studies at the University and many other Education Institutions in Australia and overseas.
-His course: POLS30028: Oncountry Learning, that he teaches in Yorta Yorta country has achieved outstanding success.
-The course combines the talents and teaching skills of Yorta Yorta achievers, Lou Bennett, Shane Charles and Yorta Yorta elders-see Quality of Teaching Results.
-As a Senior Fellow and Yorta Yorta elder, Dr Atkinson mentors other Indigenous students and is currently working on research projects focused on family history and comparative Indigenous history in Ireland, Mauritius and India.
+He continues to teach Indigenous Studies at the University in the School of Social and Poltical Science and at many other Education Institutions in Australia and overseas.
+His course: POLS30028: Oncountry Learning: Indigenous Studies, that he teaches in Yorta Yorta country (2003-2017) has achieved outstanding success.
+The course combines the talents and teaching skills of Yorta Yorta achievers, Lou Bennett, Shane Charles Andrea James and Yorta Yorta elders-see Quality of Teaching Results.
+As a Senior Fellow and Yorta Yorta/Dja Dja Wurrung elder, Dr Atkinson enjoys mentoring other Indigenous students and is currently working on research projects focused on family history and comparative Indigenous history in Ireland, Mauritius, India and Sri Lanka.
+He has just finished a major family history project tracing the footsteps of his great Grandfather Thomas Shadrach James who studied medicine at the University of Melbourne before the turn of the 19th Century.
+The project is the culmination of a lifetime search of family history and connections similar in scope and design to the popular SBS series ‘Who do you think you are’?

-On the social side, Wayne is an accomplished musician, playing guitar, bass guitar and doing vocals and harmonies with the legendary Shades band of Echuca.
-He also played with many other bands in the country and city gigs, and continues to encourage members of his broader family group to pursue music as a career path.
-He mentors his niece and daughts Lou Bennett in her music career with the famous Tiddas Band that achieved National and International fame in the 90s.
-His nephew Simon Johnson is also the Bass player and backup vocalist with popular Indigenous musician, Troy Cassar Daly.
+On the social side of life, Wayne is an accomplished musician, playing guitar, bass guitar and singing vocals and harmonies with the legendary Shades band of his home town Echuca on the Murray River-Dungula in Yorta Yorta.
+He also played with many other bands in the country and city gigs, and continues to play at community functions and the Oncountry Learning courses held in Yorta Yorta country.
+He actively encourages members of his broader family group to pursue music as a career path including his niece Lou Bennett who he mentored in her successful music career with the famous Tiddas Band Tiddas achieved National and International fame in the 90s with their original and exceptional harmony style music.
+His nephew, Simon Johnson is also a talented bass player carrying on the tradition from the family music lines playing bass and singing backup vocals with popular Indigenous musician, Troy Cassar Daly.

 Dr Wayne Atkinson

-International study visits have included Indochina where I visited sites in Laos, Vietnam, and Cambodia to gain a broader understanding of south East Asian history, culture and economic development.
-While in south East Asia I visited to the Hill Tribes of Thailand and stayed in the Mekong Delta region of Vietnam.
-I have conducted research in Portugal, and Spain and studied Western European colonisation in the 15–17th Century and its impact on Indigenous Australia in the 18th Century.
-Whilst in Spain I took special interest in the ‘Treaty of Tordesillas’ signed between the Portuguese and the Spanish at Tordesillas, Spain, 1494 which divided the newly discovered lands outside Europe between Spain and Portugal.
-Research materials from this visit are used for lectures on Colonisation, at the University of Melbourne and the Victoria University, 2010-13.
+Other International studies have included Indochina to visit sites in Laos, Vietnam, and Cambodia to gain a broader understanding of south East Asian history, culture and economic development.
+While in south East Asia Wayne visited the Hill Tribes of Thailand and stayed in the Mekong Delta region of Vietnam.
+He conducted research in Portugal, and Spain and studied Western European colonisation in the 15–17th Century and its impact on Indigenous Australia in the 18th Century.
+Whilst in Spain he took special interest in the ‘Treaty of Tordesillas’ signed between the Portuguese and the Spanish at Tordesillas, Spain, 1494.
+This Treaty was used to divide the newly discovered lands outside Europe between Spain and Portugal before other major colonising countries came into the fold for their share of the riches of exploitation.
+Research materials from this visit are used for lectures on Colonisation, at the University of Melbourne and other Universities, 2010-2017.

 Mauritius & India Research: Thomas Shadrach James (1859-1946)

-From 2012-2014 I have worked on a family history research project.
-The project traced the origins of Thomas Shadrach James parents and relatives back to Mauritius, Chennai, formerly Madras in the Tamil Nadu region of India and Sri Lanka.
-I was able to locate the birthplace of Granpa James parents and relatives in Mauritius, India and Sri Lanka.
+From 2012-2016.
+Wayne has worked on the family history research project that traced the origins of Thomas Shadrach James parents and relatives back to Mauritius, Chennai, formerly Madras in the Tamil Nadu region of India and Sri Lanka.
+He was able to locate the birthplace of his Great Grandfagther (Granpa James) parents and relatives in Mauritius, India and Sri Lanka.
 The research project will add to the heritage of Thomas Shadrach James, his studies at the University of Tasmania and Melbourne, and his marriage into the Yorta Yorta community in 1885.
-His dedication to our peoples education and wellbeing has left a profound legacy for descendants, many of whom have followed his footsteps, and achieved in higher education at the University of Melbourne- see photos of graduates at Murrup, Barak, Melbourne Institute for Indigenous Development, University of Melbourne.
-This is a work in progress project dedicated to the memory of Granpa James’ amazing contribution to the Yorta Yorta Struggle.
+His dedication to the Yorta Yorta peoples education and well being has left a profound legacy for his descendants, many of whom have followed his footsteps, and achieved in higher education at the University of Melbourne- see photos of graduates at Murrup, Barak, Melbourne Institute for Indigenous Development, University of Melbourne.
+This is a work in progress project dedicated to the memory of Granpa James’ amazing contribution to the Yorta Yorta Struggle-see Tracing the Origins of Granpa James: A Journey of Discovery, 2017.

 Atkinson, W.R.
 A Picture from the Other Side: Oral History of Cummergunja, Manuscript, Australian Institute of Aboriginal Studies, Canberra, 1981.